SPF Workforce Issues Group

 The NHS BSA has also produced a guide to administering the NHS Pension Scheme for independent sector providers and their employees and an application form for independent sector providers available on the following web page.

 The Workforce Issues Group developed the terms of access to the NHS Pension Scheme for non-NHS organisations providing NHS Clinical Services (IPs), where they are delivering services under an APMS contract, or a contract entered into by a local authority pursuant to its functions under the 2006 Act relating to the improvement and protection of public health and which the Secretary of State agrees to treat as a qualifying contract for these purposes; or a NHS Standard Contract.
 This includes services procured under ‘Any Qualified Provider’ and covers both clinical and non-clinical staff delivering the clinical service.
 These arrangements came into force 1 April 2014.
+In April 2017, the terms of access were extended to cover IPs delivering services under an NHS standard sub-contract.

 Under the arrangements, IPs can choose from two levels of access or maintain the default position where they comply with the New Fair Deal only as outlined above: